FleekHQ/fleek-docs/docs/domain-management/ens-domains.md

 ### Set the Content Hash

+Once you add your first ENS domain, you will need to SET THE CONTENT hash.
+This means you will set the IPNS address that references your site on Fleek, and that Fleek will update periodically upon each deployment to keep your sites' content up to date. **Click set content hash to begin the process**

+![](imgs/setipns.png)

-Once you add your first ENS domain, you need to trigger one transaction through an Ethereum Web3 provider, such as [Metamask](https://metamask.io/).
+You need to trigger one transaction through an Ethereum Web3 provider, such as [Metamask](https://metamask.io/).
 If using Metamask, a popup will appear asking to connect.

-![](imgs/setipns.png)

 This transaction sets the initial content hash / IPNS address that Fleek will automatically update on your ENS domain upon each deployment to refresh the content to the latest commit.